The best prices for official DELL PowerEdge R760 servers in Ukraine.

 - Processor Performance: The R760 uses 4th Generation Intel Xeon Scalable processors, which deliver significant performance gains over the 3rd Generation in the R750.
 This is especially important for resource-intensive workloads.

-- DDR5 Memory: DDR5 offers higher speed, higher bandwidth, and better power efficiency compared to DDR4.
+- DDR5 Memory: DDR5 offers faster speeds, higher bandwidth, and better power efficiency compared to DDR4.
 The R760 with DDR5 will be significantly more efficient for memory-sensitive applications.

 - PCIe Gen5: PCIe Gen5 doubles the bandwidth compared to PCIe Gen4, making the R760 a better choice for applications that use high-speed NVMe SSDs, GPUs, or high-bandwidth network cards.